DiOneOfficial/DiOneOfficial/README.md

 - 👋 Hi, I’m @DiOneOfficial
-- 👀 I’m interested in ...
+- 👀 I’m interested in coding, gaming and branding
 - 🌱 I’m currently learning Java Script
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me : https://t.me/DioneOfficial

 <!---
 DiOneOfficial/DiOneOfficial is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.